The story behind the song: Welcome To The Jungle by Guns N' Roses

 In the late 80s when Guns N’ Roses became the biggest hard rock band in the world, nobody saw it coming, least of all the band’s lead guitarist.
 Slash was 22 when Guns N’ Roses’ debut album Appetite For Destruction was released in 1987.
 The album went on to sell more than 30 million copies worldwide and become the best-selling debut in US music history.
 But, as Slash says now: “If somebody had told me it was gonna be this huge record, I’d have laughed in their face.”

-Unlike other big rock albums of that year – such as Def Leppard’s Hysteria and Whitesnake’s 1987 – Appetite had a sound that was memorably once described as “rawer than a whore’s thighs”.
-It had the bludgeoning force of early AC/DC, the decadent air of a drug-sick Aerosmith, the volatile energy of the Sex Pistols and a fuck-you attitude eloquently expressed by foul-mouthed singer Axl Rose.
+Unlike other big rock albums of that year – such as Def Leppard’s Hysteria and Whitesnake’s 1987 – Appetite For Destruction had a raw new sound.
+It brought together the bludgeoning force of early AC/DC, the decadent air of a drug-sick Aerosmith, the volatile energy of the Sex Pistols and a fuck-you attitude eloquently expressed by foul-mouthed singer Axl Rose.

 “We never conformed to anybody else’s expectations or standards or commercial demands or whatever,” Slash says.
 “No fucking gimmicks.
 This was just rock’n’roll from the street – boom!”

 And on an album that defined Guns N’ Roses as the greatest rock’n’roll band of their generation, no song was more definitive than its opening statement: Welcome To The Jungle.